-Years ago when I was still pursuing my software degree, I took a statistics class which required a book report on the application of statistics in the industry.
-Thankfully I chose to read and report on W. Edwards Deming’s book, “Quality, Productivity, and the Competitive Position”.
+Years ago I was deeply impacted by W. Edwards Deming’s book, “Quality, Productivity, and the Competitive Position”.
 Many call Deming the ‘Father of the Quality Revolution’ and credit him with ‘turning Japan from a purveyor of cheap trinkets into the global leader in quality manufacturing that it has been for so many years now’.
 I found many of Deming’s approaches to be surprising and very different from approaches I have seen widely used for increasing quality.
 Deming brought solid proven theory based on statistical models.
 He has had very impressive results with global impact.
-At the time I had a summer job working in a research lab for a biomedical manufacturer.
+At the time I was working in a research lab for a biomedical manufacturer.
 On their production floor I saw dramatic examples of the approach to quality so common in U.S. manufacturing at the time.
 Large investments were made in setting up test rigs and doing extensive ‘unit testing’ of each step of the manufacturing process.
 They produced wonderful charts and graphs showing how they were improving their quality.
 However, their end results were abysmal.
 They had a high and constant failure rate in the final product.
+Today they are no longer in business.
 Deming explained that this approach and result are very common.
 His approaches were very different and produced such dramatically higher quality that Japanese companies which applied them took over entire industries.
 Meanwhile Detroit, a crown jewel of American industry, became a sad testament to the results of following the popular approach.

-My first job out of college was Software Engineering for a large aerospace company.
+The first place I applied Demming’s approach was doing Software Engineering for a large aerospace company.
 There were about half a dozen teams each doing similar development.
 Each team included software, electrical, RF, and aerospace engineers.
 Each was focused on taking an existing platform version and upgrading it for about two years.
 After that the systems would be installed on the airplane, tested, and delivered.
 Each airplane had many computers which interfaced with each other and with various cutting edge devices including some developed by the Electrical and RF engineers on the team.
 The standard software practice was to take the existing software for the various computers, make additions and changes, testing extensively along the way.
 After a couple of years of development, the upgraded system was installed onto the airplane.
 Typically, after months of ‘flight line integration testing’ was completed, an additional contract for 4-6 months would be negotiated in order to fix all the defects.
 In this environment I decided to try applying Deming’s manufacturing quality principles to software engineering.

 Deming has powerfully demonstrated on a global economic scale for manufacturing and I have demonstrated in the scope of my varied but personal experience across 30 years in the software world that there are two major approaches to quality.
-One focuses on testing to find defects.
+One focuses heavily on testing to find defects.
 This often includes a focus on tools and measures which provide lots of data to feed impressive charts and graphs.
 Unit testing is often emphasized in this approach since it provides a finer grain source of data to feed the graphs.
 This gives a more immediate gratification and sense of accomplishment and progress.
-This approach currently commands great popularity and has great tooling support in the software world.
 The other approach focuses on total system quality, development productivity, and the competitive position of the final product or service.
 This requires more analysis and design.
 The rewards are not as immediate but are much more substantial.
-User Acceptance, Integration, and Regression testing using those are more important here.
+User Acceptance, Integration, and Regression testing are more important here.
 Unit testing may be used by this approach, but only where it provides true value, for large complex algorithms.
 Defects are viewed as a warning indicator that something went wrong in some aspect of the engineering process.
 Understanding where the process broke down and fixing that is even more important than fixing the defect.
 The goal here is constant improvement of the ever evolving system and processes as well as the knowledge base of the team.
 The results from this approach in the manufacturing and software worlds are quite different from those of the test focused approach in each industry.

 Five key skills are important to truly improve software quality, while maximizing the productivity of the development team and the competitive position of the software being developed.
 First and foremost everyone involved must keep 1st things 1st and keep a primary focus on maximizing total system value.
 With that focus everyone must seek to manage the key constraints of systems; change, complexity, quality, and cost.
 From the high level to the detailed implementation of all aspects of the system and processes everyone will be seeking opportunities for effective reuse and refinement.
 Statistical principles, even if applied informally, must be used to drive design decisions, not popular buzz-words, personal preferences, or other factors.
 Testing approaches can be a key tool to build total system value when they are applied appropriately.
 A team that embraces all of these aspects will see their software quality, productivity, and competitive position dramatically increase.